Graduate & Family Housing Transfer Requests

 The transfer process is intended to assist current GFH residents who have a change in circumstances with regards to the following: Marital Status, Dependent Children and Disability.
 When the number of family members living in an apartment increases or an unforeseen medical condition arises, a transfer may be necessary.
 When a student submits a transfer request for one of these reasons, we do our best to find alternate housing within GFH that accommodates the change of circumstance.

 We also realize that occasionally, a current GFH resident may want to transfer to a different village or apartment for other reasons (to be closer to a particular part of campus, to change school zones, to change floors, or other personal preferences).
 We often cannot accommodate these types of transfers due to the high demand for Graduate and Family Housing.
 However, we will do our best to accommodate such requests.
-Please note that convenience transfers such as these are never guaranteed.
+Please note, you must live in GFH for at least 6 months before requesting a transfer and that convenience transfers such as these are never guaranteed.
+Transfer

 - Most transfers will take around two months.
 Convenience transfers could take considerably longer.